altmannmarcelo/sdi2ddl/README.md

 # Limitations

-This project is still in its early stages; partitions, FK, and most data types have not yet been implemented.

 Note: as of 8.0.34, MySQL does not expose auto-increment data as part of SDI.
 Importing the original table with AI > 0 on a schema without explicit AI counter works:

 ```